-We offer internships in the following areas: Artistic, Literary, Company Management, Development, General Management, Marketing, Capital Campaign and Production Management.
+We offer internships in the following areas, although availability of positions will vary: Artistic, Company Management, Digital Media, Development/Special Events, Finance, General Management, Literary, Marketing, and Production Management.

-Do I need to include a writing sample?
+Do I need to submit a writing sample with my application?

 What kind of writing sample should I submit?

-The writing sample should be critical in nature, non-creative and in the 500 to 1,000-word range.
-Possibilities include a short essay, an article or a review.
-We prefer that you do not submit a creative writing sample—no short stories or excerpts from plays, please.
+Your writing sample should be critical in nature, non-creative, and ideally between 500 and 1000 words.
+Examples may include a short essay, article, or review.
+We ask you please refrain from submitting creative writing samples, including short stories and excerpts.

 What is the best time to submit my application?

 All start and end dates are flexible.
-We do ask that you please indicate in your cover letter or application form if you are not available for any portion of the internship session for which you are applying.
+We do ask to please indicate your availability in your cover letter or application form.

 Do I need previous experience?

-We are looking for candidates who have demonstrated a strong interest in theatre either in school or professionally.
-Our interns have a wide variety of skills, backgrounds and experience.
+Not necessarily; we are looking for candidates who have demonstrated a strong interest in theatre, either in school or professionally.
+Signature interns possess a wide variety of skills, backgrounds, and experience.